jrin771/manim-gpt-4/README.md

 # manim-gpt-4
-Some things I've made with GPT-4 for manim
+Some animations I've made with GPT-4 for manim

+manim -pql <file>.py <className>